East Francia: Kingship

-The regalia of the Carolingian empire had been divided by Louis the Pious on his deathbed between his two faithful sons, Charles the Bald and Lothair.
-Louis the German, then in rebellion, received nothing of the crown jewels or liturgical books associated with Carolingian kingship.
+The regalia of the Carolingian Empire had been divided by Louis the Pious on his deathbed between his two faithful sons, Charles the Bald and Lothair I. Louis the German, then in rebellion, received nothing of the crown jewels or liturgical books associated with Carolingian kingship.
 Thus the symbols and rituals of East Frankish kingship were created from scratch.

-From an early date the East Frankish kingdom had a more formalised notion of royal election than West Francia.
-Around 900, a liturgy (ordo) for the coronation of a king, called the early German ordo, was written for a private audience.
+From an early date, the East Frankish kingdom had a more formalised notion of royal election than West Francia.
+Around 900, a liturgy for the coronation of a king, called the early German ordo, was written for a private audience.
 It required the coronator to ask the "designated prince" (princeps designatus) whether he was willing to defend the church and the people and then to turn and ask the people whether they were willing to be subject to the prince and obey his laws.
 The latter then shouted, "Fiat, fiat!"
 (Let it be done!), an act that later became known as "Recognition".
 This is the earliest known coronation ordo with a Recognition in it, and it was subsequently incorporated in the influential Pontificale Romano-Germanicum.

-In June 888, King Arnulf of Carinthia convened a council at Mainz.
-In attendance were the three archbishops of the East Frankish kingdom—Wilbert of Cologne, Liutbert of Mainz and Ratbod of Trier—and the West Frankish archbishops of Reims (Fulk) and Rouen (John I) along with the bishops of Beauvais and Noyon.
+In June 888, King Arnulf convened a council at Mainz.
+In attendance were the three archbishops of East Francia—Wilbert of Cologne, Liutbert of Mainz and Ratbod of Trier—and West Francia archbishops of Reims (Fulk) and Rouen (John I) along with the bishops of Beauvais and Noyon.
 According to Walter Ullmann, the presence of the West Franks was on account of the "barren ecclesiastical thought" of the East, and the council proceeded to adopt West Frankish ideas of royal sacrality and anointing.
 It was "the first phase in the process of assimilation of the two halves of the Carolingian inheritance".
 In another church council at Tribur in 895, the prelates declared that Arnulf was chosen by God and not by men and Arnulf in turn swore to defend the church and its privileges from all its enemies.
-When Arnulf died in 899, his minor son, Louis IV, was crowned, but not anointed, and placed under the tutelage of Archbishop Hatto I of Mainz.
+When Arnulf died in 899, his minor son Louis IV was crowned but not anointed, and placed under the tutelage of Archbishop Hatto I of Mainz.
 Louis's coronation was the first in German history.
-When Louis died in late September 911, Duke Conrad I, then the Duke of Franconia, was elected to replace him on 10 November and he became the first German king to receive unction.
+When Louis died in 911, Duke Conrad I, then the Duke of Franconia, was elected to replace him on 10 November and he became the first German king to receive unction.